Coinbase Chief Executive Armstrong sold $291.8 million in shares on opening day

+TechnologyCoinbase Chief Executive Armstrong sold $291.8 million in shares on opening day

-April 18 (Reuters) - Coinbase Chief Executive Brian Armstrong sold about $292 million in shares in total during the cryptocurrency exchange’s first day of trading on the Nasdaq in the past week, according to regulatory filings.
+Coinbase (COIN.O) Chief Executive Brian Armstrong sold about $292 million in shares in total during the cryptocurrency exchange's first day of trading on the Nasdaq in the past week, according to regulatory filings.

 Armstrong sold 749,999 shares in three batches at prices ranging from $381 to $410.40 per share for total proceeds of $291.8 million, the filings made with the U.S. Securities and Exchange Commission showed.